wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

   * Select Audio Output
   * Tooltips
 * Add JS in toolbar.js
-* * 3 times we’ll need to toggle hide/show, let’s build a small function toggleButtonView
+* * 3 times we'll need to toggle hide/show, let's build a small function toggleButtonView
   * Lets combine toggling the view with toggling the functionality of Video Express:
   * * toggleMuteAllButton
     * toggleInputButton - audio/video input devices on/off
     * listenForToggle lets us listen for both states of the button